 Quick Guide: Key Services Outcomes

-Financial Services: Australian financial services providers will be able to supply a clearly defined list of financial services on a “cross-border” basis, enabling Australian suppliers to do business in Korea without the need to open a full commercial presence.
+Financial Services: Australian financial services providers are able to supply a clearly defined list of financial services on a “cross-border” basis, enabling Australian suppliers to do business in Korea without the need to open a full commercial presence.
 This includes investment advice and portfolio management services for investment funds, as well as a range of insurance and insurance-related services.
 KAFTA also provides for enhanced transparency of regulatory decision-making, as well as streamlined licensing procedures for Australian suppliers.

 Engineering Services: Australian engineers will benefit from closer collaboration between Engineers Australia and its counterpart body in Korea, the Korean Professional Engineers Association (KPEA), via a mutual recognition arrangement.